Sh0g0-1758/CP__Algorithms/README.md

 # Competetive Programming and Algorithms

-This Repository is a documentation of my Competetive Programming journey and will contain all the questions that I solve and the Algorithms that I learnt along the way.
+This Repository is a documentation of my Competetive Programming journey and will contain all the questions that I solve and the Algorithms that I learn along the way.